Josh Barrett (footballer): Reading

-Barrett signed his first professional contract with Reading in October 2015, having joined from Irish youth side St Kevin's Boys.
-He went on to make his senior debut for Reading on 8 March 2016, in a 3-1 defeat away to Huddersfield Town, coming on as an 84-minute substitute for Chris Gunter.
+Barrett signed his first professional contract with Reading in October 2015.
+He went on to make his senior debut for Reading on 8 March 2016, in a 3–1 defeat away to Huddersfield Town, coming on as an 84-minute substitute for Chris Gunter.

 On 21 December 2017 Barrett signed a new contract with Reading, until the summer of 2021, and also agreed to join EFL League Two side Coventry City on loan from 1 January 2018, until the end of the season.
 On 10 November 2018 Barrett signed for Aldershot Town on a month long loan.
 Barrett scored his first goals for Reading when he scored twice in an EFL Cup tie against Plymouth Argyle on 27 August 2019.

 Bristol Rovers

 On 7 January 2020, Barrett joined Bristol Rovers on a two-and-a-half-year contract for an undisclosed fee from Reading.
 Barrett failed to make an impact during the 2019–20 season that was prematurely ended in March 2020 due to the COVID-19 pandemic.
 This came after manager Ben Garner had, although praising his skill levels, criticised Barrett's fitness levels with the midfielder below the standards of the first-team.

 Barrett made 9 appearances during the 20/21 league campaign, the Gas were relegated that same season.
 On 1 September 2021, it was announced that the club had terminated Barrett's contract to allow him to move on.